herepete/Football_Manager_3/README.md

 ## Getting setup

+Steps 1-3 are optional and only if you want to run the setup in a docker container.
+If not carry on with steps 4-6

 1) create docker image `docker run -it amazonlinux`
 2) install python  `yum install python37`
 3) install git `yum install git`